phatyou/squad-spot/README.md

-# Friend Finder - Node and Express Servers
+# Squad Spot (Friend Finder) - Node/Express App

-### Compatibility based application
+### Squad Spot is a compatibility-based application

-* The application will take in results from users' surveys then compare their results against all other users who have completed it.
-The application will then display the name and picture of the user with the best match overall.
+* The application will take in results from users' surveys then compare their results against other users' survey results.
+After submitting the survey, the application displays the name and picture of the user ("friend") with the best match in a modal pop-up.

-* The survey has 10 questions, answers to the survey questions are on a scale of 1-5 based on how much the user agrees or disagrees.
+* The survey has 10 statements that apply to the user's self-description/depiction; the user's answers to the survey statements are weighted (given points) on a scale of 1-5, 5 meaning the user strongly agrees with the statement, 1 meaning the user strongly disagrees.

 ## Technical details